Red Wine Pasta Sauce

 Other than pasta, you can also use this red sauce to make homemade pizzas, risotto, open toast, open zucchini boats, vegetable casserole, soup, or bruschetta.

-Use it as a dipping sauce for Grilled Cheese or Sweet Potato Wedges.
+Use it as a dipping sauce for Grilled Cheese or Oven Roasted Sweet Potato Wedges.

-I use it to make my Million Dollar Spaghetti.
+I sometimes use it to make my Million Dollar Spaghetti recipe.

 Storage Suggestions

-This red wine tomato sauce will last 4 to 5 days in an airtight container in the refrigerator.
-I recommend storing it in a glass container, as it might stain the plastic container.
+This red wine tomato sauce can be stored for 4 to 5 days in an airtight container in the refrigerator.
+Use a glass container, as it might stain the plastic container.

 This homemade pasta sauce is also freezer-friendly!
-You can also make a double batch and freeze it for up to 4 months for later use.
-I recommend storing it in individual containers or zip locks, as you can’t freeze it again once thawed.
+I mostly make a double batch and freeze it (for up to 4 months) for later use.
+I store it in small containers, ice cube trays, or zip-lock bags.
+This way, I don’t have to thaw the entire batch.

 You Might Also Like